zealousweb/smart-appointment-booking/README.md

 # smart-appointment-booking

+**Description**

 Smart Appointment & Booking all-in-one plugin efficiently manages appointments with customizable forms, seamless booking, and waitlist management.
+ZealousWeb Technologies has come up with a powerful solution – Smart Appointment & Booking.
+This all-in-one plugin efficiently manages appointments with customizable forms, seamless booking.
+It enhances customer experiences and streamlines processes for service-based businesses, appointment management, and booking services.
 # Features of Smart Appointment & Booking

 - Create and Configure Forms and customize them as needed, and configure the thank-you message.